You probably receive a fair amount of unwanted email. Me too.

 #6.
 HARO – Help a Reporter Out

-I love this resource – it’s helped me get free media coverage in at least four national online publications over the past nine months.
+I love this resource – it’s helped me get free media coverage in at least four national online publications.

 Delivered to your inbox three times a day (M-F), a typical HARO email contains 45-75 notices of news outlets looking to interview “experts” about all manner of different topics (biotech, business, lifestyle and fitness, entertainment, etc).